John-Abbott-College/4A8-Notes/10_JIRA.md

    ![](./Images/teamName.PNG)

-8. Select 'Go to Jira'.
-Choose Software Development for the type of team
+8. Choose Software Development for the kind of work you do:

    ![](./Images/softwareDev.PNG)